ron-dadon/formz/docs/index.md

 Formz supports sync and async validations with a very simple API. you are encouraged to utilize client side validation where applicable.

-Due to the nature of validation, where one field validation may depend on other values of the form, the validation functions are executed on all fields every time.

 Each validation function is injected with the field value, form values and field props, to give a fine level of details for every validation use case.
 See `validators` prop on `Field` component and the [validation](/formz/validation.html) section for more information.

 # Data formatting and parsing